agvxov/bashtutor/README.md

 Since task files are sourced, all variable the user's shell has is available to you.
 You may use this fact to perform arbitrary checks, for example inspect files in `$PWD`.
-To make a task considered complete and to move on the the next one, return 1.
+To make a task considered complete and to move on the next one, return 1.